tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 Ownership and scalability are the two core components of digital leverage.
 Inventories and ownership can be used interchangeably in the new digital realm, as NFTs give people, users, gamers, etc. the ability to own the assets they interact with.
 Composability is the attribute that ties ownership and inventories together as the ability to port and move digital items across various different domains is a unique trait NFTs and crypto enable.

-Companies, games, ecosystems, social networks and everything built on top of, or interacting with, web 3.0 not applying this fall behind.
+Companies, games, ecosystems, social networks and everything built on top of, or interacting with, web 3.0 not applying this interoperability concept will fall behind.
 We'll continue to see these "inventories" increase, which creates demand for composability of digital assets increases, which creates new, broader inventories feeding a massive flywheel effect.

 * Inability to transfer digital items and in-game assets, game ecosystem TAM and users becomes increasingly difficult to grow as no one will want to operate inside a closed environment (already seeing this with API access, open source code, etc.)
 * Inability to transport followers/likes/accomplishments etc., ecosystem won't benefit from network effects already established along with the inability to integrate with future web 3.0 social media and community based things